Clinics Where Doctors and Therapists Work Together (It’s Possible)

 What Is Integrated Mental Health Care?

-There are many ways medical providers can integrate behavioral healthcare into their practice, but the goal is always the same: improve overall health and wellness by treating mind and body together, as the interconnected system they actually are.
+There are many ways medical providers can integrate mental health care into their practices, but the goal is always the same: improve overall health and wellness by treating mind and body together, as the interconnected system they are.

 How Do Primary Care Clinics Integrate Mental Health Care?

-You might see your local primary care clinic integrating mental health care by:
+There are many ways to integrate medical and mental health care and many levels of integration, from consulting and outreach to combining teams.
+You might see your local primary care clinic integrating mental health and primary care by:

-- Having doctors walk patients who screen positive for mental health conditions down the hall to a behavioral health provider who can see them right away;
+- Doing “warm hand-offs” where doctors walk patients who need mental health care down the hall to a mental health provider who can see them right away;

-- Incorporating telehealth technology so primary care doctors can consult with mental health professionals who aren’t located in the same building;
+- Incorporating telehealth technology so primary care doctors can consult with mental health professionals and involve them in patient care meetings;

 - Setting up secure telehealth rooms where patients can receive mental health services from a remote mental health provider via telehealth technology;

-- Building integrated teams in which primary care doctors, nurses, and mental health providers are part of the same team and work closely together to treat the same patients.
+- Building integrated teams in which doctors, nurses, and mental health providers are part of the same team and work closely together to treat the same patients.

-In a fully integrated care clinic, your doctor doesn’t consider your mental health to be separate from your physical health.
-They see the connections between all aspects of your health and address them together by developing a holistic treatment plan.
+In a fully integrated clinic, your doctor doesn’t consider your mental health to be separate from your physical health.
+They understand all aspects of your health are fundamentally connected and address them together by developing a holistic treatment plan.

-To do this, they meet with mental health providers you also see at that same location.
+To do this, they meet with mental health providers who are part of your care team.
 In their meetings, they discuss your case and plan your treatment.
 In a fully integrated clinic, this is standard practice for all patients, not just patients with mental health conditions.
 The care team’s goal is to promote mental and physical wellness in ways that are relevant to all of their patients.

-But while this level of integration offers unique advantages, you don’t have to go to a fully integrated clinic to benefit from integrated care.
+While this level of integration offers unique advantages, you don’t have to go to a fully integrated clinic to benefit from integrated care.
 Research shows that any degree of integration tends to improve patient outcomes.
-If your clinic has separate mental and physical health departments who collaborate with each other in any capacity, you’ll still get better mental health care than you would if your doctor didn’t collaborate or consult with mental health professionals.
+If your primary care team and mental health team collaborate with each other in any way, you’ll still get better mental health (and primary) care than you would if they didn’t collaborate or consult with each other.

 Why Are Primary Care Doctors Offering Mental Health Care?

-Some primary care doctors choose to integrate their practices because they were already offering mental health care by default.
+Some primary care doctors choose to integrate their practices because they were already offering mental health care by default and want to expand and enhance the mental health care they offer.
 In about 20 percent of primary care visits, patients ask their doctors for help with their mental health.

 When Should You Talk to a Primary Care Doctor About Your Mental Health?